zenglenn42/react-tutorials/README.md

 ./node_modules         # third party packages required by server
 ```

-The frontend react code lives in a subdirectory off the server folder and is bootstrapped by a call to 'create-react-app' as described in the blog above.
+The frontend React code lives in a subdirectory off the server folder and is bootstrapped by a call to 'create-react-app' as described in the blog above.
 This configures the webpack tool-chain responsible for transforming client code and packages into a deployable, browser-ready bundle.

 ```
-./client               # react client folder ./client/index.js      # generic, top-level build entrypoint for React client ./client/App.js        # application-specific frontend code ./client/package.json  # client config management control file
+./client               # React client folder ./client/index.js      # generic, top-level build entrypoint for React client ./client/App.js        # application-specific frontend code ./client/package.json  # client config management control file